maiminh1996/maiminh1996.github.io/_includes/about/distilled.md

 ## Pay Attention

 > This is my distilled learning notes for referring later.
-It does not guarantee comprehensive knowledge, on another hand, it focuses specifically on my domain of knowledge and scope of study and work.
+It does not guarantee complete coverage, on another hand, it focuses specifically on my domain of knowledge and scope of study and work.

 ## Distilled Learning